sirolf-otrebla/CompositeNet/README.md

 ## Platform and dependencies

-The code was tested on Manjaro GNU/Linux "Nibia" 20.2.1, using a Conda environment with the following packages installed:
+The code was tested on Ubuntu GNU/Linux 18.04, using a Conda environment with the following packages installed:

 - CUDAtoolkit 11.4
 - CUDNN 7.6.5